jayfiled/apertureLabsRoboticArm/readme.md

 - [ ] **Improvement**
     - [ ] **IsWithinGrid function dynamically checks the grid size allowing for different sized plates to hold more or less test tubes**
     - [ ] **The test tubes can be filled randomly**
+    - [ ] **Add a do/while loop to the move method so that the user can quickly navigate around the test tube plate**